Generic Name: sevoflurane

 Sevoflurane was compared to isoflurane and propofol for maintenance of anesthesia supplemented with N20 in two multi-center studies involving 741 adult ASA Class I, Class II, or III (18 to 92 years of age) patients.
 Shorter times to emergence, command response, and first post-anesthesia analgesia (statistically significant) were observed with sevoflurane compared to isoflurane and propofol.

-Table 7: Recover Parameters in Two Inpatient Surgery Studies: Least Squares Mean ± SEM
+Table 7: Recovery Parameters in Two Inpatient Surgery Studies: Least Squares Mean ± SEM

 Mean Maintenance 1.27 MAC.hr.
 1.58 MAC.hr.
 1.43 MAC.hr.
 7.0 mg/kg/hr